13 Best Blogging Tools for Beginners (prepare to be wooed)

 Sooner or later (ideally sooner), you’ll want to start collecting emails.

-I use Beehiiv, but there are tons of other options, like ConvertKit, Constant Contact, Moosend and MailChimp.
+I use both Beehiiv and Kit (previously ConvertKit).
+But there are tons of other options, like Constant Contact, Moosend and MailChimp.
 Luckily, most starter accounts are free.

 An email list is your greatest asset.
 They’re people who are warmed up to your brand and they trust you.
 Email gives you some of the highest ROI and it’s a direct line of communication with your biggest supporters.